warmist/scripts/docs/force.rst

     :tags: fort armok gameplay

 This tool triggers events like megabeasts, caravans, and migrants.
-Note that you can only trigger one caravan per civ at the same time.
+Note that you can only trigger one caravan per civ at the same time, and that DF may choose to ignore events that are triggered too frequently.

 Usage
 -----